johbar/text-extraction-service/README.md

 Depending on the PDF engine you choose (see below for comparison) you need it installed in your dev/build environment.

 All instructions supplied here suppose a Linux environment.
-TES is only tested on Linux, might work on MacOS/Darwin as well but needs modifications to be compatible with Windows.

 ### PDFium